andre-code/SOLID-design-pinciples/README.md

 # SOLID-design-pinciples
 SOLID represents a set of guides that help to avoid having a bad design.
 This term was associated by Robert Martin who brought them together in "Agile Software Development: Principles, Patterns, and Practices."

-The goal is to develop code that is clear, maintainable, scalable, and less error-prone.
+The main goal of the SOLID principles is that any software should tolerate change, should be easy to understand and less error-prone.
+It helps us to think about the right way to build a software system.
 It is based on 5 principles or also called good practices.
 * S — Single responsibility principle
 * O — Open closed principle